rsanchez/Deep/README.md

 ## Extending the `BasePlugin` class

 The abstract `rsanchez\Deep\Plugin\BasePlugin` class is provided as a base for ExpressionEngine modules and plugins.
-The `parse` method parses a template using an `EntryCollection`.
+The `parseEntries` method parses a template using an `EntryCollection`.

 ```
 <?php